Orchsky/EC2/Tasks.md

 - This is where the web application code is located [Repo](https://github.com/zce/html5up)

-- Figure out how to host the [arcana] (https://github.com/zce/html5up/tree/master/arcana) web application onto the virtual machines
+- Figure out how to host the [Arcana](https://github.com/zce/html5up/tree/master/arcana) web application onto the virtual machines

 - Demo your solution by showing your setup and live web app running on the virtual machines.